Curriculum Vitae

 April, 2020

-Thesis: “’I Can So Just Sit Here and Cry’: Sloth as Depression in Gower’s Confessio Amantis”
+Thesis: “’I Can So Just Sit Here and Cry’: Acedia, Melancholy, and Depression in Gower’s Confessio Amantis”

 Advisor: Dr. Hilary Fox